IQ404/Stories-In-The-Shell/README.md

 Most of them are written in Chinese, as I don't want make too many grammatical mistakes as I just did...

+Most of the stories listed here are to various extent incomplete: they are bound to polish and to grow indefinitely.

 ## 目录